PsychoLlama/Canvas/README.md

 ## plans for this library

 Well, that covered all the API.
 You'll notice it's pretty brief.
 You might also notice that it doesn't have support for circles.
 That doesn't mean I hate circles, I just never needed to draw them.
 I'm expecting to plug them in soon (it can't be that hard, right?).
 Also, radians?
 Really?
 Okay, if you're a mathematician you'll smile.
 But I want a choice.
-So here's a rundown of the features I want in canvas.js:
+So here's a rundown of the features I'd like to see in canvas.js:

 - circles (rad/deg)
-- text
 - images
 - gradients